oplS17projects/Playlist-Curator/README.md

 I will work on uploading the .csv to the HTTP client and formatting the data.
 From there I will work on how to send the data from the client to Spotify and making unit tests to ensure all the data reaches it destinations and completes certain actions.

 ### Christian @cokoli238
-I will work on passing login credentials to server.
+I will work on passing login credentials to the server, receiving data from the Spotify client, and manipulating  the browser through racket to play the user created spotify playlist.

 ### Google Slides
 https://docs.google.com/presentation/d/1IHOEZ6mSUyZ_kg8vwIdXGPaEPcjL8m4pBCqgsoNCcNc/edit?usp=sharing